M4n0zz/ASIforTimOS/README.md

 - Use the Yellow ASI template for Pokémon Yellow.

 3. **Edit the ASI file:**
-Open the ASI .asm file with a text editor (e.g., Notepad++ is recommended) and follow the inline instructions to:
+Open the ASI .asm file with a text editor (Notepad++ is recommended) and follow the inline instructions to:
 - Insert your assembly code
 - Set custom memory addresses if needed